Diamond turning: Process

 Diamond turning is a multi-stage process.
 Initial stages of machining are carried out using a series of CNC lathes of increasing accuracy.
 A diamond-tipped lathe tool is used in the final stages of the manufacturing process to achieve sub-nanometer level surface finishes and sub-micrometer form accuracies.
 The surface finish quality is measured as the peak-to-valley distance of the grooves left by the lathe.
 The form accuracy is measured as a mean deviation from the ideal target form.
 Quality of surface finish and form accuracy is monitored throughout the manufacturing process using such equipment as contact and laser profilometers, laser interferometers, optical and electron microscopes.
-Diamond turning is most often used for making infrared optics, because at longer wavelengths optical performance is less sensitive to surface finish quality, and because many of the materials used are difficult to polish with traditional methods.
+Diamond turning is most often used for making infrared optics, because at longer wavelengths midspatial frequencies do not affect optical performance as it is less sensitive to surface finish quality, and because many of the materials used are difficult to polish with traditional methods.

 Temperature control is crucial, because the surface must be accurate on distance scales shorter than the wavelength of light.
 Temperature changes of a few degrees during machining can alter the form of the surface enough to have an effect.
 The main spindle may be cooled with a liquid coolant to prevent temperature deviations.

 The diamonds that are used in the process are strong in the downhill regime but tool wear is also highly dependent on crystal anisotropy and work material.